-The Oil and Gas Authority (OGA) has published guidance (OGA, 2019), which includes advice from government departments and external agencies on seasonal concerns for fish spawning from offshore activities including seismic surveys.
+The North Sea Transition Authority (NSTA) (previously the Oil and Gas Authority - OGA) has published guidance (OGA, 2019), which includes advice from government departments and external agencies on seasonal concerns for fish spawning from offshore activities including seismic surveys.
 The St Fergus survey area lies within Blocks 19/11 and 19/12.
 There are identified periods of concern for seismic surveys during the survey period in these blocks, from January - February, August - September, and November - December.
-Furthermore, scientific fisheries advice has indicated that seabed surveys may be required before activities to confirm whether there are any herring spawning sites within a three-nautical mile radius of the proposed location.
+However, there are no concerns for the use of SBPs.